souravpurkait360/loopproject/README.md

 ## Scope of Improvements
 - [ ] Write Unit Test Cases with above 95% coverage to ensure code quality and reliability 🧪
 - [ ] Cover tablets of different resolutions (IPad/Android) for better responsiveness 📱
-- [ ] Add more animations and transitions to enhance user experience ✨🚀
+- [ ] Add more animations and transitions to enhance user experience ✨

-Feel free to explore the project and make any modifications or improvements as needed.
-If you have any questions or need assistance, please don't hesitate to reach out at (+919804194959).
-Happy coding! 😄
+- [ ] Router for better navigation and user experience (Not included as there were no other pages) 🚀 Feel free to explore the project and make any modifications or improvements as needed.
+If you have any questions or need assistance, please don't hesitate to reach out at 9804194959 or souravpurkait360@gmail.com 😄 Happy coding! 😄